 - A. An existing conditions site plan including: - 1.
 Location of all Environmental Zone lines on the site; - 2.
-Outline of any existing disturbance area, including existing utility locations; - 3.
-Location of any wetlands or water bodies on the site or within 50 feet of the site.
+Outline of any existing disturbance area, including existing utility locations; - Location of any wetlands or water bodies on the site or within 50 feet of the site.
 Indicate the location of the top of bank, centerline of stream, or wetland boundary as appropriate; - 4.
 Within the disturbance area, all trees that are 6 or more inches in diameter must be indicated by size and species.
-Trees outside of the disturbance area must be shown as crown cover with an indication of species composition; and - 5.
-Topography shown by contour lines at 2 foot vertical contours in areas of slopes less than 10 percent and at 5 foot vertical contours in areas of slopes 10 percent or greater. - B. Proposed development plan including: - 1.
-Outline of the proposed disturbance area, including all areas of proposed utility work; - 2.
+Trees outside of the disturbance area must be shown as crown cover with an indication of species composition; - Topography shown by contour lines at 2 foot vertical contours in areas of slopes less than 10 percent and at 5 foot vertical contours in areas of slopes 10 percent or greater; and - 6.
+Extent of the combined flood hazard area.

+- B. Proposed development plan including: - Outline of the proposed disturbance area, including all areas of proposed utility work; - 2.
 Location and description of all proposed erosion control devices; - 3.
 A stormwater management plan; - 4.
-A landscape plan indicating the size, species, and location of all vegetation to be planted in the environmental zone;

-- Trees proposed to be preserved and trees proposed to be removed.
+A landscape plan indicating the size, species, and location of all vegetation to be planted in the environmental zone; - 5.
+Trees proposed to be preserved and trees proposed to be removed.
 For trees to be preserved, tree protection, meeting the requirements of Chapter 11.60, Technical Specifications, must be shown.
-A tree plan may also be required to comply with Chapter 11.50, Trees in Development Situations; and - 6.
-Where applicable, the location and specifications of the site enhancement option with dimensions, a list of plants on the Nuisance Plants List to be removed, and a landscape plan indicating the size, species, and location of all vegetation to be planted. - C. Photographs of the site are not required but are encouraged to supplement the existing conditions site plan.
+A tree plan may also be required to comply with Chapter 11.50, Trees in Development Situations; - 6.
+Where applicable, the location and specifications of the site enhancement option with dimensions, a list of plants on the Nuisance Plants List to be removed, and a landscape plan indicating the size, species, and location of all vegetation to be planted; - 7.
+Location and volume (cubic yards) of fill to be placed within the combined flood hazard area; and - 8.
+Location, volume (cubic yards), and design of proposed cut within the combined flood hazard area. - C. Photographs of the site are not required but are encouraged to supplement the existing conditions site plan.